-Any person parking a Vehicle in the parking lots and areas described in this Section 3-3 must display the appropriate permit for that lot or parking area during those days and hours specified at the entrance to such lots or areas.
-Any Vehicle parked without displaying a valid permit is subject to the issuance of a civil penalty, Vehicle immobilization/booting, and/or towing.
+Any person parking a Vehicle in the parking lots and areas described in this Section 3-3 must possess the appropriate permit for that lot or parking area during those days and hours specified at the entrance to such lots or areas.
+Any Vehicle parked without possessing a valid permit is subject to the issuance of a civil penalty, Vehicle immobilization/booting, and/or towing.

-If the assigned zone is full, a temporary permit for an alternate zone may be obtained from the Department of Transportation and Parking in the Public Safety building located off Manning Drive.
+If the assigned zone is full, a temporary permit for an alternate zone may be obtained from the Department of Transportation and Parking in the Public Safety building located off Manning Drive (285 Manning Drive, Chapel Hill, NC 27599).
 UNC Hospitals' employees may obtain temporary permits from the Hospital Parking Office.

-It is unlawful to park a Vehicle within any zone other than the one authorized by permit, as displayed on the registered Vehicle.
-Vehicles displaying a valid special permit obtained through the Department of Transportation and Parking may park as indicated by use of those permits and their related restrictions.
-All main campusMain Campus permits shall also be valid in any R Zone lot.
+It is unlawful for any person to park a Vehicle within any zone other than the one authorized by the appropriate permit.
+Any person possessing a valid special permit obtained through the Department of Transportation and Parking may park as indicated by use of those permits and their related restrictions.
+All Main Campus permits shall also be valid in any R Zone lots, excluding R2 lots.

-A guide that summarizes the regulations and a map depicting the University's parking zones is available on the Department of Transportation and Parking website.
+A guide that summarizes the regulations and a map depicting the University's parking zones is available on the Department of Transportation and Parking website (move.unc.edu).
 The University's parking zones are as follows: